 Instructions

-- In a small saucepan, heat milk and condensed milk over medium until boiling, then remove from heat.
+- In a small saucepan, heat the milk and sweetened condensed milk over medium heat until it starts to boil, then remove from the heat.

-- Add vanilla pudding mix to the milk mixture and whisk together until smooth and well combined without lumps.
+- Add the vanilla pudding mix to the hot milk mixture and whisk until smooth and fully combined.

-- In a large bowl, pour the vanilla pudding, cover the bowl, and refrigerate for at least 2 hours, or until the mixture is firm and set.
+- Pour the pudding into a large bowl, cover, and refrigerate for at least 2 hours until set and firm.

-- Spread a layer of the pudding mixture over the cookies.
+- Spread a layer of pudding over the cookies.

-- Add another layer of cookies, then stand a row of cookies upright along the side of the dish with the flat sides facing outward.
+- Add another layer of cookies, then place a row of cookies upright around the inner edge of the dish.

-- Add a layer of banana slices on top of the cookies.
+- Add a layer of banana slices over the cookies.

-- Spread a layer of the pudding mixture over the banana slices.
+- Spread another layer of pudding over the bananas.

 - Repeat the layers until all ingredients are used, finishing with a layer of whipped cream on top.

-- Crush a few vanilla wafer cookies and sprinkle the crumbs over the top for decoration.
+- Crush a few vanilla wafers and sprinkle the crumbs over the top for decoration.

 Notes